thomas-to-bcheme/thomas-to-bcheme.github.io/README.md

 3.  **Trigger:** GitHub commits the new data file (`data.json`) to the repo.
 4.  **Deploy:** The commit automatically triggers a Vercel deployment.

-*Result:* We achieve high-frequency updates using GitHub's scheduler, bypassing Vercel's Cron limits entirely.
+**Result:** We achieve high-frequency updates using GitHub's scheduler, bypassing Vercel's Cron limits entirely.
 To ensure the system never hits a "Hard Stop," we calculate the safe frequency based on Vercel's daily limit of **100 deployments**.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+---

 ## Deployment Frequency & Risk Assessment

-The following analyzes the operational risks and potential cost bottlenecks associated with automated deployment frequencies on the Vercel platform.

-**The Bottleneck:** The platform imposes a hard limit of **100 deployments per rolling 24-hour period**.
-Exceeding this limit results in an immediate **"Deployment Block,"** preventing critical hotfixes and manual updates until the rolling window clears.

-**The Financial Risk:** High-frequency deployment strategies (e.g., every 15 minutes) not only risk hitting the hard cap but also exponentially consume **Build Minutes**.
-While the primary constraint is the count limit, excessive build duration will trigger overage charges on Pro plans or suspension on Free tiers.

-## Consumption vs. Limits

 The chart below visualizes the deployment consumption against the platform's hard limit.
 The "Danger Zone" begins where automated usage consumes the safety buffer required for manual intervention.